ChuuniMage/krzysztophor/utilities/chanUtils.md

   }
   ```

-The final function in the production release is `appendTxtFileIfPostTooBig`, which is intended to be used if the message the bot posts is in danger of being over 2000 characters long.
-The only command the bot performs that is in danger of being over 2000 lines long is the `whois` command, which will be covered in a future post.
+The final function in the production release is `appendTxtFileIfPostTooBig`, the use case being if bot intends on posting a message potentially over 2000 characters long.
+The only command that fits this criterea is the `whois` command, which will be covered in a future post.

 ```typescript
 export let appendTxtFileIfPostTooBig = (inputPost:string, inputMessage:Discord.Message) => {